Dembo Darboe: Al-Nasr

+Neftçi

+Darboe signed a two-year contract with Azerbaijan Premier League club Neftçi PFK on August 28, 2024.
+On 16 June 2025, Neftçi announced that Darboe had left the club.

+Al Ahli Tripoli

+On 7 September 2025, Libyan Premier League club Al Ahli Tripoli announced the signing of Darboe to a two-year contract.

 International career

 Darboe debuted for the Gambia in a 2–0 friendly win over Niger on 6 June 2021.

 He played in the 2021 Africa Cup of Nations, his national team's first continental tournament, where they made a sensational quarter-final.